Skarimva: Skeleton-based Action Recognition is a Multi-view Application: Conclusion

 Many applications require responding to human actions with only a small delay.
 Therefore, the prediction speed of the models is of interest as well.
 As can be seen in Table~\ref{tab:specs}, the three tested models are rather small and can predict actions faster than most cameras deliver images, making them real-time capable.

 By default, the input of the models is a complete action sequence.
 From those, a fixed number of images (here $100$) is randomly sampled and fed into the model.
-For this approach the start and end of an action has to be known beforehand, but this is not very realistic for streamed camera inputs in a live setting.
-Therefore, to evaluate such as setting, the following experiment samples a fixed length continuous sequence at a random starting position from the action sample instead.
+For this approach the start and end of an action have to be known beforehand, but this is not very realistic for streamed camera inputs in a live setting.
+Therefore, to evaluate such a setting, the following experiment samples a fixed-length continuous sequence at a random starting position from the action sample instead.
 This would be similar to a windowed streaming approach.
-The results in Table~\ref{tab:seqsamp} that this leads to a slight performance decrease, growing with smaller window sizes, but the accuracy is still reasonably high.
+The results in Table~\ref{tab:seqsamp} show that this leads to a slight performance decrease, growing with smaller window sizes, but the accuracy is still reasonably high.